 We now consider a Josephson junction along the $z$ direction between a $d_{x^2-y^2} + id_{xy}$ superconductor and $\Delta_{\mathrm{MSC}}^{(q_p = -1, l_z = 2)}$ monopole superconductor, as shown in Fig.~\ref{fig:MSC.lz=2.dwave.junction}.
 We employ the form factor for a junction between a $q_p = -1$ monopole superconductor and spin singlet superconductor, $\mathfrak{F}_{\mathrm{sing}-\mathrm{MSC}}^{(q_p = -1)}$, as shown in Eq.~\eqref{form_factor.qp=-1.singlet}.
 Only now, $\Delta_{L,0}(\mathbf{k}') = (\Delta_{L,0}/k_F^2)(k'_x + ik'_y)^2$ describes the $d_{x^2-y^2} + id_{xy}$ pairing order and $\Delta_{R, \mathrm{MSC}}^{(q_p=-1)} = \Delta_{\mathrm{MSC}}^{(q_p=-1, l_z=2)}(\tilde{\mathbf{k}})$ is the monopole superconducting order in Eq.~\eqref{eff_pairing.lz=2}.
 For simplicity, we consider spin-indpendent tunneling that trivially respects the junction geometry, given by constant $T_0(\mathbf{k}, \mathbf{k}) = T_0$ and $\mathbf{T}(\mathbf{k}, \mathbf{k}') = 0$.
 The form factor for the junction between a $d_{x^2-y^2} + id_{xy}$ superconductor and $\Delta_{\mathrm{MSC}}^{(q_p = -1, l_z = 2)}$ monopole superconductor simplifies to

 with $\Delta_{R,0}$ being the amplitude of the inter-Fermi surface pairing.
 Because both the $d_{x^2-y^2}+id_{xy}$ superconductor and $\Delta_\mathrm{MSC}^{(q_p=-1, l_z=2)}$ monopole superconductor transform under rotation $R_z$ according to their global angular momentum $l_z = 2$, the form factor itself is invariant under $R_z$.
-Hence, per the same symmetry arguments in Sec.~\ref{subsec:JG.GF}, this leads to nonvanishing first order Josephson coupling.
+Hence, per the same symmetry arguments in Sec.~\ref{subsec:JG.GF}, this leads to nonvanishing first-order Josephson coupling.